 Then, of course, the actual services a wedding videographer offers are going to affect the price point.
 Every videographer is different, and will prioritize specific services that they feel necessary to include in a package.

 A single wedding day can generate many hours of work.
 To use our own business as an example, we log about 100 hours per couple from the moment of inquiry to the final delivery of a film.
 And because we are a boutique wedding videography company, we wear many hats to run a successful business.

 To return to the Wedding Wire example---if your typical wedding videographer puts in 100 hours of work, and they're only paid $1,500 for their services, that only comes out to $15 an hour (before taxes) that you're paying a supposed expert and artist to capture one of the most important days of your life.
 We don't mean to come off in any negative way here--we just know first hand how much time, energy, and devotion goes into crafting each film.

 We've noticed that the starting price structure goes something like this:

-$3,000-6,500: Fairly common price point for professional wedding videographers who have a higher demand.
-They likely shoot less weddings a year to focus on providing each client more support.
+$4,500-7000: Fairly common price point for professional wedding videographers who have a higher demand.
+They are likely full-time professionals and shoot less weddings a year to focus on providing each client more support.

-There are general starting prices--you may end up spending $5,000 with a videographer that only starts at $2,500, and that's totally ok!
-Remember that pricing is not fixed, and that not all videographers operate with the same financial needs and goals.
+These are general starting prices--you may end up spending $8,000 with a videographer who's entry package is $5000, and that's totally ok!
+Remember that pricing is not fixed.
+The final number is determined by the service and final product that you are looking for.
+You should also keep in mind that not every videography company operates with the same financial needs and goals.